makrai/notes/parada-cabaleiro18-EmoFilm.md

   * Sequences with emotional content were chosen (collected under creative-commons) and segmented
   * audio in wave mono format (48 kHz sample rate and 16-bit)
-* emo inventory: we started with the so-called ‘big six’,
+* emotion inventory: we started with the so-called ‘big six’,
   * ie the basic emos: anger, sadness, happiness, fear, surprise, disgust [10]
   * Surprise and disgust could be found rarely in films [32] => excluded
   * contempt is more freq => included as a basic emotion too [37]
-* The same utterances (447 produced by females) have been extracted for each of the three languages: English (EN) produced by English actors in the original version, and over-dubbed versions by Italian (IT) and Spanish (SP)
+* The same utterances (447 by females) have been extracted for en, it, and sp
+  * English (EN) produced by English actors in the original version, and
+  * over-dubbed versions by Italian (IT) and Spanish (SP)
   * a total of 2,848 utterances
 * clip selection
   * 1st manually by two affective computing researchers,